-The combination of AR and Blockchain will effectively trim the returning rate of the products, which is a significant issue of the e-commerce industry.
+The combination of AR and Blockchain will effectively trim the returning rate of the products, which is a significant issue in the e-commerce industry.

 Another significant aspect of the combination is visible in the real estate industry.
 Now AR/VR-based designs and outlooks of the entire project can be more effectively traded, minimizing the chances of fraudulence.